Visitors & visiting hours

 What should I do when I arrive?

-When you arrive on our wards, check in at the main reception desk.
+When you arrive on our wards, check in at the main reception desk to register your arrival.
 One of our team will talk to you about the environment and how you can help promote rest and recovery.

 Only visitors who are over-18 years of age are able to visit at this time.